Our America: The Latino Presence in American Art

 October 25, 2013 – March 2, 2014

+The exhibition presents works in all media by 72 leading modern and contemporary artists.
+Of the 92 artworks featured in the exhibition, 63 have been acquired by the museum since 2011, representing its deep and continuing commitment to collecting Latino art.
+Our America includes works by artists who participated in all the various artistic styles and movements, including abstract expressionism; activist, conceptual, and performance art; and classic American genres such as landscape, portraiture, and scenes of everyday life.
 Latino artists across the United States were galvanized by the civil rights movement of the 1960s and 1970s.
-They created new images of their communities and celebrated hybrid cultural traditions.
-Approaching their practice with humor, irony, and valor, Latino artists critically probed American history and popular culture, revealing the possibilities and tensions of expansionism, migration, and settlement.
-Many devoted themselves to artistic experimentation, pushing the limits of their chosen medium.
-Our America will show how Latino artists tackled classic American themes and actively participated in the artistic movements of their day.
-It will present an evolving picture of our national culture that challenges expectations of what is meant by “American” and “Latino.”
+They created new images of their communities and examined bicultural experiences.
+Many critically probed American history and popular culture, revealing the possibilities and tensions of expansionism, migration, and settlement.
+Other Latino artists in the exhibition devoted themselves to experimentation, pushing the limits of their chosen medium.
+“Our America” presents a picture of an evolving national culture that challenges expectations of what is meant by “American” and “Latino.”

-Our America is organized by E. Carmen Ramos, curator of Latino art at the Smithsonian American Art Museum.
+The exhibition is organized by E. Carmen Ramos, curator of Latino art at the Smithsonian American Art Museum.

 Go behind-the-scenes with the museum's blog, Eye Level

 The museum’s blog Eye Level features an occasional series highlighting artworks and new acquisitions that will be displayed in the exhibition.

 Our America: Radiante, May 28, 2014

 Picture This: Our America Travels to The Frost Art Museum, April 10, 2014

 Four Questions with the Filmmakers of Rubén Salazar: Man in the Middle,February 25, 2014

 Our America: The Legacy of a King, January 24, 2014